Showing posts with label mooresville. Show all posts

 Travel home.

-For Breakfast, I ate sausage and biscuits from McDonald's in Lenior City, TN.
+For breakfast, I got biscuits from McDonald's in Lenior City, TN.
 We were home before dark.
-Becky and Emmalee slept most of the way home.
-Teresa and I talked as she drove.
+Becky and Emmalee slept most of the way home, and Teresa and I talked as she drove.

 Traveling I-40 through the Smoky Mountains